JuliaAI/LearnAPI.jl/docs/src/index.md

-Our preceding remarks notwithstanding, there is, for certain applications involving a "target" variable (understood in a rather general way - see below) a clear-cut distinction between models, based on the proxy for the target as actually output by the model.
+Our preceding remarks notwithstanding, there is, for certain applications involving a "target" variable (understood in a rather general way - see below) a clear-cut distinction between models, based on the proxy for the target that is actually output by the model.
 Probability distributions, confidence intervals and survival functions are examples of [Target proxies](@ref).
 LearnAPI provides a trait for distinguishing such models based on the target proxy.